aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

     # e.g. mac_vrf_vni_base = 10000, svi 100 = VNI 10100, svi 300 = VNI 10300.
     mac_vrf_vni_base: < 10000-16770000 >

+    # MLAG IBGP peering per VRF | Optional
+    # By default an IBGP peering is configured per VRF between MLAG peers on separate VLANs.
+    # Setting enable_mlag_ibgp_peering_vrfs: false under tenant will change this default to prevent configuration of these peerings and VLANs for all VRFs in the tenant.
+    # This setting can be overridden per VRF.
+    enable_mlag_ibgp_peering_vrfs: < true | false >

     # Define L3 network services organized by vrf.
     vrfs:
       # VRF name | Required